bus710/resume/Resume-SJ.md

 ### Experience

 **Software Engineer - Coinbase (Jun 2023 - Present)**
-- Working from the EAA team.
-- Writing Go code for the internal APIs within the help center supporting projects.
+- Working as a part of the EAA team.
+Writing Go based services for the internal APIs within the help center supporting projects.
 Continuously updating k8s and infra configs per request.

 **Software Engineer III - Twitter (Sep 2022 - Jan 2023)**
-- Worked from the Audio Space team.
-- Developed Go based lint tools to analyze struct/DB annotations.
-Managed CI/CD to add the tools as a part of developer workflow and pipeline.
+- Worked as a part of the Audio Space team.
+Developed Go based lint tools to impove the pipeline.
+Managed CI/CD scripts to add the tools as a part of developer workflow and privacy regulation.

 **Software Engineer III - Egnyte (Jan 2021 - Jul 2022)**
-- Worked from the Migrations team.
-- Developed Go based cloud services to manage massive file migration between on-premise and AWS/GCP storage services.
-Delivered self-managed k8s clusters to help international services.
+- Worked as a part of the Migrations team.
+Developed Go based cloud services to manage massive file migration between on-premise and cloud storage services.
+Delivered self-managed k8s clusters to help scalable services.

 **Software Engineer II - HP (May 2019 - Jan 2021)**
-- Worked from the Retails Solutions team.
-- Developed Go based cloud services for integrated customer services of retail stores.
-Delivered self-managed k8s cluster on AWS from PoC to production for HP POS systems.
+- Worked as a part of the Retails Solutions team.
+Developed Android tablet applications for integrated customer services of retail stores.
+Delivered Linux device driver for HP POS and printer systems.

 **Software Engineer - Legrand (June 2016 - May 2019)**
-- Worked from the Lightings Control team.
+- Worked as a part of the Lightings Control team.
+Developed baremetal/RTOS firmware of nRF52/STM32 MCUs using C. Delivered MQTT/CoAP services using Python/Golang.
-- Developed Bluetooth MCU based real time applications using C. Delivered remote FOTA and control backend using Go/Docker/k8s.

 **Software Engineer I - ABOV Semicon and others (Apr 2011 - Apr 2014)**
-- Worked from the Test Automations team.
-- Developed ABOV’s MCU based software by using C for automotive and digital appliance products.
+- Worked as a part of the Test Automations team.
+Developed baremetal/RTOS firmware of ABOV’s MCU series using C for automotive and digital appliance products.
 Designed digital circuits with 8 bit and 32 bit MCU system.

 <div style="page-break-after: always;"></div>